kant/berkeley-linux-config/vpn.md

 ### Ubuntu / network-manager

 I find the most convenient way to configure the VPN is using Ubuntu's built-in default tool for handling network and wireless connections: Network Manager.
-First, we need to install the correct VPN tool for Network Manger to use: the `openconnect` plugin.
+First, we need to install the correct VPN tool for Network Manager to use: the `openconnect` plugin.

 ```bash